bmurrtech/IT_research/google_IT_cybersecurity.md

 ### Network Hardware Hardening

-- To protect against this rogue DHCP server attack, enterprise switches off a feature called DHCP snooping.
+- _To protect against this rogue DHCP server attack, enterprise switches off a feature called __DHCP snooping___.
 A switch that has DHCP snooping will monitor DHCP traffic being sent across it.
 It will also track IP assignments and map them to hosts connected to switch ports.
 This basically builds a map of assigned IP addresses to physical switch ports.
 This information can also be used to protect against IP spoofing and ARP poisoning attacks.

 ![dhcp_snooping](https://i.imgur.com/BnIGnFw.png)